Growing apricots beside a small pond is essential.

 Imagine, how lovely to have one apricot tree in your backyard.
 I was tempted to buy one bare-root stock; because I have never seen any fresh apricots on tree before.
 So, we had our first fruit tree planted in our backyard garden.

 We bought an original variety of golden apricots, "Prunus armeniaca (Tros oranje struik in Dutch)" semi-dwarf shrub tree; and planted it immediately before the frost by end of 2005.
-And it started flowering in Spring 2006 (top picture 1).
+And it started flowering in Spring 2006 (below picture 1).

 This apricot tree is a disease resistant plant.
 She is winter-hard.
 She loves a sunny and cold protected area.
 She needs no partner to bare fruits: It means she is self-fertilising.
 These Apricot fruits could be ripen on tree during mid-summer.